WHAT TO DO IN INTERLAKEN

 Enjoy Views From Sigriswil

-Sigriswil is a hidden gem and getting up to Sigriswil (by car) was not always easy as the streets became quite tight on some parts but it was worth it.
+Sigriswil is a hidden gem, and getting up to Sigriswil (by car) was not always easy as the streets became quite tight on some parts, but it was worth it.

-Find the Hidden Gem – Grabenmühle
+Find a Hidden Gem – Grabenmühle

-Grabenmühle is just a few meters behind Sigriswil Suspension Bridge and I do not wanna say too much – just go there during the day and feel amazed as you have a cuteness overdose.
+Grabenmühle is probably the cutest place I have seen in Switzerland and totally unknown amongst tourists.Grabenmühle is just a few hundred meters behind Sigriswil Suspension Bridge, and I do not want to say too much.
+Just go there during the day and feel amazed as you have a cuteness overdose.
 You can also do “gold rinsing” or see alpacas and other animals.
-It is a weird place but I loved it!
+It is a weird place, but I loved it!